 The Zühlke team was with the NHS right from the start.
 A former colleague of Emmerich was a chief advisor on cyber security for Patrick Vallance, chief scientific adviser to the UK government, and this led to an introduction with NHSX chief executive Matthew Gould when the project was just about to kick off its first step and [asked if] they wanted help in independent assurance to ascertain that the development was going in the right direction.

 The first app has been widely criticised as a failure, but to Emmerich, the original concept of having an app that could support a centralised data structure from which the NHS could leverage insight in the fight against Covid-19 was essentially a good idea.
-In February 2020, he would have been in favour of it, but he added that there are trade-offs meaning other people might not necessarily agree.
+In February 2020, he would have been in favour of it, but he added that there are trade-offs, meaning other people might not necessarily agree.

-“So, the reason why the first step wasn’t successful is fundamentally because Apple was concerned about battery life, particularly of older phones, so that it would prevent apps from activating the Bluetooth stack in the background.
+“The reason why the first step wasn’t successful is fundamentally because Apple was concerned about battery life, particularly of older phones, so that it would prevent apps from activating the Bluetooth stack in the background.
 Bluetooth ping sending and receiving Bluetooth beacon messages is an expensive operation as far as power is concerned, and Apple was not willing to give up that restriction.
-That ultimately meant that you had to fight the operating system, and ultimately that fight wasn’t successful in getting the app to work in the background.
+That ultimately meant you had to fight the operating system, and ultimately that fight wasn’t successful in getting the app to work in the background.

-“If I was in Apple’s shoes I would have made exactly the same decision, because their products are judged by customers on battery life, and if an app depletes the battery life unduly, even in the background while users are not aware the app is actually doing that, then that ultimately reflects poorly on Apple’s products.”
+“If I was in Apple’s shoes I would have made exactly the same decision, because its products are judged by customers on battery life, and if an app depletes the battery life unduly, even in the background while users are not aware the app is actually doing that, then that ultimately reflects poorly on Apple’s products.”

-Read more on contact tracing apps
+Read more about contact-tracing apps

-- After a catalogue of delays, missteps and a complete technological volte-face, UK government finally pencils in 24 September as the date its contact-tracing app will become available.
+- After a catalogue of delays, missteps and a complete technological volte-face, UK government pencils in 24 September as the date its contact-tracing app will become available.